 Over the course of recent decades, commercialisation is the malefic element and dark force that will resist with all its might the flourishing of the commons on this planet till its last breath.
 The all-pervading forces of commercialisation fit in very well with an antiquated economic system that was built upon theft and injustice, whereby the many laws and regulations are intricately administered for the benefit of a privileged elite.
 Yet we are all the sons and daughters of commercialisation in many respects, as we all must conform to the rules of a divisive society that has millions of defences to prevent the commons from proliferating itself.
 Nowadays empowered by countless archaic laws and ever-multiplying property rights, commercialisation is like a pilotless tank that moves from place to place and obliterates the commons wherever it exists.
 To illustrate this observable fact, we need only imagine a beautiful plot of land that was freely enjoyed and maintained by a community for hundreds of years, until a property developer is granted the rights to demolish it and instead build high-rise apartments for an exorbitant rent.

 How then can we reclaim the commons in the context of a society that idolises the profitmaking mindset, and when relatively few people are aware of the danger that rampant commercialisation represents?
-Surely we can never succeed while the values of profit and commerce are infiltrating every aspect of society, pushing us to consume endless products and services through a globalised marketplace.
-Not only is the commons being suppressed by a lack of education and awareness among the wider populace, it is also being slowly eliminated altogether by the activities of multinational corporations, which will stop at nothing to extract profit from the last vestiges of our planet’s natural wealth.
+Surely we can never succeed while the values of profit and materialism are infiltrating every aspect of society, pushing us to consume endless products and services through a globalised marketplace.
+Not only is the commons being suppressed by a lack of education and awareness among the wider populace, it is also being slowly eliminated altogether by the activities of multinational corporations which will stop at nothing to extract profit from the last vestiges of our planet’s natural wealth.
 In consequence, the fight to protect the environment remains a mess of contradictions, so long as the majority of humanity are willing participants in the systemic processes that are escalating our crusade to self-destruction.

 When we observe the inner or psychological causes for the world’s problems, it is the underlying motivation to become a ‘somebody’ and achieve social recognition that is as much to blame for desolating the commons as the outward pursuit of profit, power and wealth.
-Through our inadequate modes of education and our susceptibility to commercialisation in its myriad forms, we are easily conditioned to think only of ourselves as individuals and our materialistic desires, often without any awareness of the spiritual crisis suffered by humanity at this pivotal time.
+Through our inadequate modes of education and our susceptibility to commercialisation in its myriad forms, we are easily conditioned to think only of ourselves as individuals and our materialistic desires, often without any awareness of the broader spiritual crisis suffered by humanity at this decisive point in time.
 Hence the complacency or sheer indifference towards establishing right relationship among all peoples and nations, let alone the prospect of reviving the commons as a new way of living and organising society.
-However motivated and inspired we may be with this high-minded conception, we cannot put our case to an unresponsive society—even if we are talking about their world too, as well as the lives of their grandchildren to come.
+However motivated and inspired we may be with this high-minded ideal, we cannot put our case to an unresponsive society—even if we are talking about their world too, as well as the lives of their grandchildren to come.

 So even if we ourselves understand that the commons must again flourish to ensure the future survival of humanity, the question remains as to how we can communicate our far-reaching vision to the public at large.
 How can we begin to fight the maze of ancient laws, the destructive forces of commercialisation, and the apathy of millions of people who have no interest in what we have to say?
-We will only make our task more complicated by trying to fight against the multinational corporations and influence governments with their biased policies, when it is the masses of ordinary citizens who represent our greatest obstacle and challenge.
+We will only make our task more complicated by trying to fight against the multinational corporations and influence their attendant politicians, when it is the masses of ordinary citizens who represent our greatest obstacle and challenge.
 It may be theoretically possible for all the commons advocates to surround their governments and pressure them to reform certain market-based laws or pro-corporate policies, but who is going to surround the complacency and indifference of the wider populace?
 Environmental groups have already done an admirable job in creating a planetary awareness of our worsening climate and ecological crises, but the concept of the commons is of a higher calibre that requires a completely new way of thinking about our relationship to each other and the natural world—a relationship that apparently cannot be understood by the lower calibre of our existing governments.

 We already see this emergent expression of humanity as the commons through demonstrations for freedom and justice in our streets, that is if we understand such protest actions as motivated by the will-to-good for the whole.
-At the same time, the international demonstrations for saving the environment in recent years are also clearly related to the idea of protecting the planetary commons, as expressed through the awareness of a relatively small percentage of the world population.
+At the same time, the big demonstrations for saving the environment in recent years are also clearly related to the idea of protecting the planetary commons, as expressed through the awareness of a relatively small percentage of the world population.
 But the majority of humanity is not going to unite around an intellectual conception of the commons per se, which should be obvious when countless people are lacking a decent education and struggle to survive without an adequate standard of living.
 What remains missing from popular protest activities is a unification around the idea of forever ending the injustice of absolute poverty, as if divinity has spoken to our quiescent hearts and reawakened us all to our common destiny.
 Nothing but a worldwide unity of hearts towards these ends can portend the true revival of the commons of humanity.
-For in the midst of such an extraordinary phenomenon, governments would soon have to commit to a massive global relief effort that is coordinated by the United Nations and its relevant agencies, which can be understood as a prerequisite for saving the ‘commons’ no matter how it is interpreted in its meaning.
+For in the midst of such an extraordinary phenomenon, governments would soon have to commit to a massive global relief effort that is coordinated by the United Nations and its relevant agencies, which can be understood as a prerequisite for saving the commons no matter how it is interpreted in its meaning.

-As explored in our case put forth for Heralding Article 25, securing the necessities of life for every man, woman and child is dependent on reforming innumerable laws in order to curtail the overarching power of multinational corporations, particularly in relation to many free trade agreements and intellectual property rights.
-So long as those huge corporate entities hold sway over the power of governments and even the United Nations, then it is both naïve and impracticable to talk about reversing the ostensive ‘laws of commercialisation’ while billions of dollars’ worth of business contracts are constantly hanging in the balance.
+As explored in our case put forth in Heralding Article 25, securing the necessities of life for every man, woman and child is dependent on reforming innumerable laws in order to curtail the overarching power of multinational corporations, particularly in relation to many free trade agreements and intellectual property rights.
+So long as those huge corporate entities hold sway over the power of governments and even the United Nations, then it is both naïve and impracticable to talk about reversing the ‘laws of commercialisation’ while billions of dollars worth of business contracts are perpetually hanging in the balance.
 The rise of the heart-engaged masses for sharing resources to forever end poverty is therefore the greatest harbinger of the global commons, primarily because it will have a profound effect on those corporations that prevent the universal realisation of Article 25 due to their resource-grabbing and exploitative activities.
-It will be like a giant earthquake that uproots the laws of self-interest and legitimated theft, rendering them impotent wherever they impinge upon the actions of governments who redistribute public resources (whether nationally or globally) in order to guarantee every individual’s basic socioeconomic rights.
+It will be like a giant earthquake that uproots the laws of self-interest and legitimated theft, rendering them impotent wherever they impinge upon the actions of governments who redistribute public resources (whether nationally or globally) in order to guarantee every individual’s basic economic and social rights.

 Try to envision the occurrence of millions of people coming together across the world, constantly amassing in enormous demonstrations for one simple and benevolent cause.
 If continued for many weeks, months and even years at a time, it is sure to bring about lasting changes to the divisive laws that defend powerful commercial interests, including the ability of big business to lobby governments.
 The agents of commercialisation and their politico-accountants will stand no chance against the coordinated power of an engaged citizenry, while governments will be left with no choice but to stand by the side of the people’s voice.
 At the same time, the progressive movements that stand for freedom and justice will be given a significant boost in their diverse causes, along with the many campaigners and activists that fight to defend the natural environment.
 Right now, all of these movements are effectively fighting against the laws of commercialisation, as visibly witnessed in frontline protests against ecologically destructive activities by multinational corporations.
 The environmental commons is, in a figurative sense, slowly suffocating in tremendous pain due to the pressures of unbridled market forces, and it will continue to suffer to the point of its extinction so long as protest actions are limited to a few thousand people at a time.